TreyMcGarity/airline-reservation-backend/README.md

 Features

-Flight Search: Customers can search for flights by origin, destination, and date.
+ - Flight Search: Customers can search for flights by origin, destination, and date.

-Booking System: Users can reserve flights after selecting a preferred option.
+ - Booking System: Users can reserve flights after selecting a preferred option.

-User Authentication: Secure login and session management.
+ - User Authentication: Secure login and session management.

-Payment Processing: Mock payment system with the ability to save payment details.
+ - Payment Processing: Mock payment system with the ability to save payment details.

-Reservation Management: Users can view and cancel reservations from a secure dashboard.
+ - Reservation Management: Users can view and cancel reservations from a secure dashboard.

-Technologies Used
+Technologies Used:

-Backend: Node.js, Express.js
+API: Node.js, Express.js

 Database: PostgreSQL, Knex.js

-Authentication:
+Authentication: JWT

-Payment (Mocked):
+Payment:

 Folder Structure